DheerajKN/Python-with-pygame/README.md

 I have also developed some other Python based Applications that can be used like Tracing co-ordinates of a ball and Binary search Depection using Python that can be [executed](#for-executing-the-program) in the same manner as mentioned above.

 Hope you will like the Project!!

+## Important Note
+Any user using this Repo should include this Git link and Contributor's name in their work.

+## Contributors
+K. N. Dheeraj (kndheeraj0@gmail.com)